chrischoy/SpatioTemporalSegmentation/README.md

 The first argument is the GPU id and the second argument is the path postfix and the last argument is the miscellaneous arguments.

+The official evaluation metric for ScanNet is mIoU.
+OA, Overal Accuracy is not the official metric and is a lot easier and should not be used soley for any official papers without mIoU for fair comparison.

 ## Synthia 4D Experiment